The NABU Project

 Classification and Risk Assessment

-The project provides structured datasets, risk assessments, and analytical reports directly to national police forces at no cost and with no obligation to upgrade hardware, license software, or train on new methods, giving them access to evidence they may otherwise be unable to collect.
+We seek to partner directly with law enforcement agencies in countries where cultural heritage policing is chronically under-resourced.
+The project provides structured datasets, risk assessments, and analytical reports directly to heritage actors at no cost and with no obligation to upgrade hardware, license software, or train on new methods, giving them access to evidence they may otherwise be unable to collect.

 This approach ensures that insights generated by the project feed immediately into frontline enforcement efforts, strengthening local capacities rather than replacing or bypassing them.